 The Centenary Action Group is a cross-party campaigning coalition of over 100 activists representing a diverse range of issues, campaigns and organisations.
 We work together to campaign for women's right to take part in the decisions that affect their lives.

-Our Steering Group oversees our budget, staff and campaigns and our Campaign Manager co-ordinates the coalition and our working groups.
+Our Steering Group oversees our budget, staff and strategy and our Campaign Coordinator co-ordinates the coalition and working groups, implements our campaigns and manages our communications.

 DR HELEN PANKHURsT CBE, CONVENER